-The condition of your toe after surgery will be closely monitored, Even with the chemical removal of the nail bed, there is a small chance that the nail could regrow (around 5%).
-Your Surgeon will apply the (chemical phenol) for the recommended exposure time to prevent regrowth while also being mindful of phenol burns and reducing any unnecessary damage to the surrounding skin.
+The condition of your toe after surgery will be closely monitored, Even with the chemical removal of the nail bed, there is a small chance that the nail could regrow .
+Your doctor will apply the (chemical phenol) for the recommended exposure time to prevent regrowth while also being mindful of phenol burns and reducing any unnecessary damage to the surrounding skin.

 Should I have a partial or total removal?

 Whether you have the whole nail removed or just part of the nail depends on the extent of the ingrown nail.
-This can be discussed with your Surgeon and you will be advised which is likely to be more successful for your circumstances.
+This can be discussed with the doctor and you will be advised which is likely to be more successful for your circumstances.
 A partial nail removal is more cosmetically appealing for most people.

 How much does it cost?